-Still, many immigrants who are living in the United States are not eligible to use the adjustment of status procedure, in particular those whose permitted stay under a visa has expired or who entered illegally.
-They may be required to leave and use consular processing.
+Still, many immigrants who are living in the United States are not eligible to use the adjustment of status procedure, in particular those whose permitted stay under a visa has expired or who entered the U.S. illegally.
+They will likely be required to leave the U.S. and use consular processing.
 Unfortunately this creates risks for people who have been living unlawfully in the United States, as described below.

 Also, be aware that you should not attempt to use a tourist visa to enter the United States hoping to adjust status.
 That could be considered visa fraud, and lead to a denial of your green card.

 For immigrants who have lived unlawfully in the U.S. for 180 days or more, consular processing might not lead to a green card, but to a bar on returning.
 By leaving the U.S., they become subject to penalties for their unlawful stay.
 Even if they otherwise qualify for a green card, the consulate must, under the law, bar them from reentering the U.S. for three years if their unlawful stay was between 180 days and one year, or ten years if their unlawful stay was one year or more.

-See an attorney if you're in this situation—there is a waiver you can apply to USCIS for (on Form I-601A), but it's difficult to get.
+See an attorney if you're in this situation—there is a waiver you can apply to USCIS for (on Form I-601A), but it's difficult to get approval for.

 When your relative or employer filled out your I-130 or I-140 petition, or when you filled out your lottery application, your address or other information will have told the U.S. government which consulate would be most convenient for you.
 After your petition has been approved or you've won the lottery, a central office known as the National Visa Center (NVC) will take care of transferring your file to the appropriate consulate.

 A lot has to happen, however, before the NVC transfers your case.
 First, the NVC will have you fill out a Choice of Address and Agent form (DS-261) online.